coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 ```

 <div class="notices blue">
-On Contact, set description to description of the selected account
+On Contact, set the description field to the value of the description field of the selected account
 </div>

 ```xml